-Yellow crazy ant infestation zones have been identified in the Cairns region (see map above).
+Yellow crazy ant infestation zones have been identified in the Cairns region (see map below).
 Residents and landowners in these zones are restricted from moving materials outside these zones that could potentially carry yellow crazy ants and facilitate a new infestation.

 The current YCA infestations in the Cairns region include:

 To find out if you live in or near a yellow crazy ant infestation area.

 The orange shapes in this map symbolise the treatment areas for yellow crazy ants (YCA) in the Wet Tropics region.
 The boundary is determined by point location data collected via GPS by field teams in the Eradication Program.
 The total infestation encompasses a variety of residential, sugarcane and rainforest areas.
 The green shapes in this map symbolise a small portion of the Wet Tropics World Heritage Boundary (please note the portion of world heritage area spans from Port Douglas to Innisfail).